Good to Know

 • Meals: Continental-type breakfast at the cooperative hotel / snack at the Kuujjuaq airport.

 Price per peson, before taxes.
 All-included (meals, accommodations, transportation from Montreal).
 Preferential prices for JBNQA beneficiaries, 2 participants are needed to guarantee departure, contact us to join a group.
-Your equipment is carried with snowmobiles.
-However you will carry your day backpack (30L) that contains your snacks, thermos, jacket... etc. Although hunting and trapping are strictly prohibited into the National Parks of Quebec, Inuit have the right to practice their subsistence activities throughout Nunavik, including the parc national des Pingualuit.
+Although hunting and trapping are strictly prohibited into the National Parks of Quebec, Inuit have the right to practice their subsistence activities throughout Nunavik, including the parc national des Pingualuit.
 Thus, witness a group of Inuit hunting caribou, ringed or trapping foxes may be part of the Nunavik parks' experience.

 Safety All the expeditions led by Pingualuit national park team can be followed day by day through daily satellite positioning.
 The team can contact the park staff anytime with a satellite phone.
-It's part of visitors responsabilities to plan their own safety; risk management must be an integral part of their experience.
-Also, we strongly advise visitors to take an insurance policy covering air evacuation costs.
+It's part of visitors responsibilities to plan their own safety: training to prepare your trip and having the proper insurance is part of it.
+Therefore, we strongly advise visitors to take an insurance policy covering air evacuation costs.

 What's included ?